fish-shell/fish-shell/sphinx_doc_src/tutorial.rst

     <outp>1</outp>

 Zero is considered success, and non-zero is failure.
+There is also a ``$pipestatus`` array variable for the exit statues of processes in a pipe.

 Exports (Shell Variables)